linusg/xbox360controller/README.md

 ```

 The above code will run until `Ctrl+C` is pressed.
 Each time on of the left or right axis is moved, the event will be processed.
 Additionally, the events of the A button are being processed.
-Please note, there seems to be a bug left that the KeyboardInterrupt will not show up directly when raised, but when the next controller event is registered.
-In case the program hangs on `Ctrl+C`, just press or move any of the controller's buttons or axes.

 See the [API reference](https://github.com/linusg/xbox360controller/blob/master/docs/API.md#xbox360controller-parameters) for a more detailed explanation of the `Xbox360Controller` class and how to use all available buttons, axes and the hat.